NilsJPWerner/autoDocstring/README.md

 * `autoDocstring.docstringFormat`: Switch between different docstring formats
 * `autoDocstring.customTemplatePath`: Path to a custom docstring template
 * `autoDocstring.generateDocstringOnEnter`: Generate the docstring on pressing enter after opening docstring
-* `autoDocstring.includeDescription`: Include description section in docstring
+* `autoDocstring.includeExtendedSummary`: Include extended summary section in docstring
 * `autoDocstring.includeName`: Include function name at the start of docstring
-* `autoDocstring.newlineBeforeSummary`: New line before summary placeholder
+* `autoDocstring.startOnNewLine`: New line before summary placeholder
 * `autoDocstring.guessTypes`: Infer types from type hints, default values and variable names
+* `autoDocstring.quoteStyle`: The style of quotes for docstrings

 ## Custom Docstring Templates
 autoDocstring now supports custom templates.
 The extension uses the [mustache.js](https://github.com/janl/mustache.js/) templating engine.
 To use a custom template create a .mustache file and specify its path using the `customTemplatePath` configuration.
 View the included google docstring [template](src/docstring/templates/google.mustache) for a usage example.
 The following tags are available for use in custom templates.